luischavesdev/VulkanHelloTriangle/README.md

 # Vulkan Hello Triangle
 <p align="justify">
- Project meant as a starting point to anyone looking to get into Vulkan, with commented code and a <code>Follow Along</code> guide with further explanations.
+ Project meant as a starting point to anyone looking to get into Vulkan, with commented code and a <code>FollowAlongGuide.pdf</code> with further explanations.
 As a bonus, a similar setup is done through OpenGL in the <code>HelloTriangleOGL.py</code> file, in order to compare both approaches as well as set a reference point to someone that might already be familiar with the latter API.
 Being a Python project, there are some requirements that need to be installed though.
 </p>

 ## Requirements